Kendrick Lamar shares first new single in four years, 'The Heart Part 5'

 Lamar made his return to music following a nearly three-year absence in late 2021, appearing on two tracks by his cousin Baby Keem – ‘Family Ties’ and ‘Range Brothers’ – that featured on Keem’s debut album ‘The Melodic Blue’.
 The pair performed ‘Family Ties’ and ‘Vent’ together at Coachella last month.

-‘Dr. Morale And The Big Steppers’ – the follow-up to 2017’s ‘DAMN.’ – was announced last month.
+‘Mr. Morale And The Big Steppers’ – the follow-up to 2017’s ‘DAMN.’ – was announced last month.
 In a follow-up teaser post, Lamar was pictured holding two CDs and a book adorning the album’s title – indicating that the release may be a double album, as well as potentially including an accompanying written piece.